 We have protected our source codes, methodologies, algorithms, and techniques directed to other aspects of our artificial intelligence learning platform using our trade secret rights.
-We have received trademarks for AMESITETM, LEARNING COMMUNITY ENVIRONMENTTM and KEEP LEARNINGTM from the United States Patent and Trademark Office.
+We have received service marks for AMESITESM, KEEP LEARNINGSM and LCESM from the United States Patent and Trademark Office.
+We have registered a service mark for LEARNING COMMUNITY ENVIRONMENT® with the United States Patent and Trademark Office.
 We have also secured domain names, including amesite.com, amesite.co, amesite.net, and others.